Make quilted coasters Using leftover right-triangles

 Patterns that yield leftover right-triangles perfect for this project:

-• Cross Your T’s pillow pattern (A FREE pattern available in our Resource Library to newsletter subscribers).
+• Cross Your T’s pillow pattern (A FREE pattern available when you subscribe to our newsletter).

 What you will need: For each coaster you make you will need: 8 right-triangles to yield 4 - 2½" HST units.